Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Results

 \subsection{Low vs.\ high centre frequency}

-The global structure of the two-dimensional test domain, including the surface layer and voids, was successfully reconstructed with both 20 and 60 MHz signals.
-The former gave the superior reconstruction outcome in terms of MSE and OE, while the latter with higher SSIM, shows faint details and hot spots on the surface.
-Especially in the concave part of the target leading to foci of intensive reflection and parts close to the receiver.
-This anomaly limits the visibility of the voids which is obvious based on their increased MSE and OE, as there is more contrast at the surface compared to the interior part.
-Moreover, the surface layer has a lesser OE, although not fully connected, hence leading to an increased MSE in comparison to the lower frequency case.
+The global structure of the two-dimensional test domain, including the surface layer and voids, was reconstructed with an average surface overlap error of 38.87\% and 31.7\% and void overlap error of 58.39\% and 78.67\% for both 20 and 60 MHz signals, respectively, see Table \ref{tab:compare_results}.
+The former gave a more ideal reconstruction outcome, see Figure \ref{fig:B_low_freq} columns (I-IV), in terms of RMSE and OE of the void, while the latter with higher SSIM, shows faint details and hot spots on the surface, especially in the concave part of the target and parts close to the receiver, see Figure \ref{fig:B_high_freq} columns (I-IV).
+This is expected in the high frequency case as there is more reflection at shallow depth and fewer wavefronts are received from the deeper part of the target.
+This anomaly limits the visibility of the voids which is obvious based on their increased RMSE and OE of the void, as there is more contrast at the surface compared to the interior part.
+However, the surface layer has a lesser OE in comparison to the lower frequency case, see Figure \ref{fig:B_low_freq} rows 2 \& 4 vs.\ Figure \ref{fig:B_high_freq} rows 2 \& 4.